Edit on GitHub

 Intersection

 Intersection is the second mission of AutoRace.
-TurtleBot3 must detect the directional sign at the intersection, and proceed to the directed path.
+The TurtleBot3 must detect the directional sign at the intersection, and proceed to the correct path.

 How to Run Intersection Mission